yanmn/RELI11DandLIER/README.md

 Our proposed **RELI11D** is a high-quality multimodal human motion dataset involves **L**iDAR, **I**MU system, **R**GB camera, and **E**vent camera, which records the motions of 10 actors performing 5 sports in 7 scenes, including 3.32 hours of synchronized LiDAR point clouds, IMU measurement data, RGB videos and Event steams.

+In order to effectively integrate the data of each modality and use it for global human pose estimation, we propose a Baseline, **LEIR**.
+First, input data from different modalities.
+Next, we use the feature extractor corresponding to different modalities to obtain features.
+The modal features enter the Temporal Unified Multimodal Model, and we propose the MMCA Unit to fuse the features.
+Finally, in the SMPL-Based Inverse Kinematics Solver, we design a variety of Loss to constrain data of different dimensions and finally predict the global human poses.

 ## Preparation
 - Download `basicModel_neutral_lbs_10_207_0_v1.0.0.pkl` and modify `model_file` in `conf/config.yaml`.
 - Download our dataset and modify `RELI_DIR` in `conf/model_file.py`.